A tempered subdiffusive Black-Scholes model: Finite difference method

-Finally, we expect that for $\alpha$ close to $1$, prices of the option in tsB-S should be close to the prices provided by the subdiffusive B-S and B-S model.
+Finally, we expect that for $\alpha$ close to $1$, the prices of the option in tsB-S should be close to the prices provided by the subdiffusive B-S and B-S model.
 Let us take $\alpha=0.999$.
-In the Table \ref{table:2p2} we investigate how close tsB-S and B-S are, depending on $\lambda$.
-The last column of the table is the relative difference, i.e., $|C_{tsB-S}-C_{B-S}|/C_{B-S}$.The related price of the European call option in the subdiffusive B-S and in B-S model is $0.1277$ and $0.1276$ respectively.
-The models return results being very close to each other.
-Note that with increasing $\lambda$ the relative difference is getting higher.
+In Table \ref{table:2p2} we investigate how close tsB-S and B-S are, depending on $\lambda$.
+The last row of the table is the relative difference, i.e., $|C_{tsB-S}-C_{B-S}|/C_{B-S}$.
+The related price of the European call option in the subdiffusive B-S and B-S models is $0.1277$ and $0.1276$, respectively.
+The models return results that are very close to each other.
+Note that as $\lambda$ increases, the relative difference also increases.